curtgrimes/web-content-scheduler/README.md

 # Web Content Scheduler

-A small script for showing or hiding HTML content client-side based on the current date when you can't do it server-side.
-Zero dependencies.
+A small (<1 KB minified/gzipped), zero-dependency script for showing or hiding HTML content client-side based on the current date when you can't do it server-side.

 ## Usage
 1. Include this JavaScript on the page: